parogers/mpu-6000-lib/README.md

 On a Raspberry PI B+ (v1.2), with default I2C settings, I'm able to average about 750 samples per second.

+You can find more about interfacing with the MPU6000 in the [register map documentation](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Register-Map1.pdf), and more about the hardware in the [datasheet](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Datasheet1.pdf).

 # License

 The code and example scripts are released under the [GPLv3 license](LICENSE).